edamame-course/Metagenome/2016-07-15-metaG-sequencing-preprocessing.md

 make
 ```

 Download the data: The tutorial data is from [Sharon et al. 2013](http://www.ncbi.nlm.nih.gov/pubmed/22936250); it’s two data points from an infant gut sample.
 And it is a subsampled file, 100,000 sequences.
 Go to the home directory, make directory `metagenome`, change into the folder, download data, then unzip.
+This command will remove adapter.
 ```
 cd
 mkdir metagenome